themotte/rDrama/readme.md

 docker-compose up --build
 ```

-## So what's up with schema.sql, can I just change that?
+## So what's up with original-schema.sql, can I just change that?

 No, please do not do that.
 Instead, please make a migration as described above.